Photo: John D Sirlin/Shutterstock

 • Camping: No

 The best time to visit Slide Rock State Park is between June and September, when it’s warm enough for swimming and sitting in the river.
-Try to go midweek if you can, and if you’re visiting in the morning, try to get there early both to get a parking spot and stake out a good place to hand out along the rocks.
-To get to the slide rock swim area, take the .3-mile Slide Rock Route trail along Oak Creek.
+Try to go midweek if you can, and if you’re visiting in the morning, try to get there early both to get a parking spot and stake out a good place to hang out along the rocks.
+To get to the slide rock swim area, take the 0.3-mile Slide Rock Route trail along Oak Creek.
 Pay attention to any posted water quality signs regarding swimming.

 Catalina State Park